 Compared to other varieties, Bearss lemons are juicier and have fewer seeds.
 Its skin also contains a higher amount of oil.
 Regarding the taste, it is sourer, which is perfect for making drinks, such as lemonade.

 2. Limetta Lemons

 Limetta lemons are also referred to as sweet lemons because of their low acid content.
 It has an aromatic scent that is amazingly pleasant.
-It is sweet and slightly tart in taste.
+This famous L-something fruit is sweet and slightly tart in taste.
 Because of that, people do not often use it to flavor foods but to make preserved lemons.

 A great thing about Limette lemons is that growers can harvest fruit all year round.
 They have a medium size and a dark green color.
 But when ripe, they are bright yellow.